pyOpenSci/pyopensci.github.io/_posts/2020-06-15-two-ways-to-help-scientists-writing-python-move-from-competent-to-expert.md

 *Note: I started writing this post before we were in the middle of a global pandemic, a time that now feels like it was several centuries ago.
-Then, when I wrote that one way to help scientists level up as Python programmers would be to form a Worldwide Virtual Research Software Engineer Mentoring Network, it felt tongue-in-cheek.
+Then, when I wrote that one way to help scientists level up as Python programmers would be to start some sort of virtual mentoring network, it felt tongue-in-cheek.
+Do we really need to go that far?
-Now, in the face of the pandemic, groups that teach scientists computational skills, like the Carpentries, are pivoting towards
+Now, in the face of the pandemic, groups like the Carpentries that teach scientists computational skills are pivoting towards
 <a href = "https://carpentries.org/blog/2020/03/tips-for-teaching-online/" target="_blank">
 <!-- markup clean_ -->online workshops</a>
 Meanwhile, attacks on scientists modeling the spread of COVID-19 are based
 <a href = "https://github.com/mrc-ide/covid-sim/issues/165" target="_blank">
 <!-- markup clean_ -->on the quality of their code.</a>
-I don't doubt the models, because I trust researchers that have survived review by their grumpy skeptical peers more than I trust sanctimonious software developers at a bitcoin startup.
-But I can't help but notice that if the modeling code followed best practices for scientific software development, then those devs would have had one less excuse for adding to the stack of Issues.
-What I'm saying is that here in the post-COVID19 world I feel like the need to answer the questions I raise below is more obvious, and I don't have to present my ideas for dealing with them so apologetically.
+What I'm saying is that, here in the post-COVID-19 world, I feel like the need to address the issues I raise below is more obvious, and I don't have to present my ideas for dealing with them so apologetically.
 As I try to make clear below,
 I am well aware that many people have been working on these problems